71st (South African) Siege Battery, Royal Garrison Artillery: Hundred Days Offensive

 44th (SA) Brigade returned to the line in the Hulluch sector at the end of July.
 71st (SA) Siege Bty establishing a section in a silent position at Sailly-Labourse and the rest of the battery going into action on 31 July 4 at Vermelles, with billets at Hersin-Coupigny.
 During August the pressure was kept up to assist the Allied Hundred Days Offensive that was launched further south on 8 August.
 The guns at Vermelles averaged 300 rounds per day, mainly on hostile batteries if the weather was clear enough for observation aircraft, otherwise on wire-cutting and gas bombardments.
-In early September the silent guns at Sailly were brought up to Mazingarbe, and then joined the rest of the battery at Vermelles, but enemy high velocity guns made the billets at Coupigny untenable, and the gunners moved into the wood at Ruitz.Anon, Seventy-First, pp. 33–4.
+In early September the silent guns at Sailly were brought up to Mazingarbe, and then joined the rest of the battery at Vermelles, but enemy high velocity guns made the billets at Coupigny untenable, and the gunners moved into the wood at Ruitz.

 By now the Germans were unable to mount any kind of offensive operations, and the British infantry on the Hulluch sector seized the initiative, with 71st (SA) Siege Bty supporting operations by 11th (Northern) Division that captured Fosse 8, 'The Craters' and 'Railway Triangle'.
 An OP was established on top of Fosse 8 with a telephone line to the battery, which could then accurately fire on the enemy wire in front of La Bassée.
 The Germans withdrew 3 mi on 1 October and the battery sent three guns up to the old British front line to harass their troops and transport.
 After roads had been made passable, 44th (SA) Bde began the advance across the old No man's land into Hulluch.
 Two of 71st's guns went back to act as a demonstration battery at I Corps' Artillery School at Herly, but the remainder kept firing on targets indicated by observation aircraft, either on enemy batteries and machine gun nests, or on moving enemy troops and transport.
-On 12 October the brigade supported 15th (Scottish) Division's capture of Vendin-le-Vieil.Anon, Seventy-First, pp. 34–5.
+On 12 October the brigade supported 15th (Scottish) Division's capture of Vendin-le-Vieil.